Why Use Instagram for Business?

 6. Keep an Eye on the Competitors

-Every business has competitors, no matter what industry you’re in.
+Every business has competitors, no matter your industry.
 Instagram lets you easily keep an eye on your competitors — following their posts and watching how they interact with followers.
-You can usually discover some fairly interesting tactics that work well in your industry.
+You can usually discover some pretty interesting tactics that work well in your industry.

 7. Drive Sales and Revenue

 So you’re ready to dive into sharing exciting content with the world?
 Instagram is the right choice for virtually every business.
-Instagram lends itself heavily towards recently posted content so when you get started, keep in mind, you’ll want to dedicate resources to posting consistently.
+Instagram lends itself heavily towards recently posted content, so keep in mind that you’ll want to dedicate resources to posting consistently when you get started.

-If you already have a personal account, the process is relatively similar, but keep reading because there are a few differences when it comes to setting up a business account.
+The process is relatively similar if you already have a personal account but keep reading because there are a few differences in setting up a business account.
 If you don’t already have a personal account, you’ll need to download the app on your mobile device.

 Setting Up Your Instagram Account

-Once you’ve downloaded and opened the app, you will be presented with two choices:
+Once you’ve downloaded and opened the app, Instagram will be present you with two choices:

 - Logging in with Facebook